ThembisileNGQ/Akkatecture/README.md

 Akkatecture gives you a set of semi-opinionated generic constructs that you can use to wire up your application so that you can focus on your main task, modelling and codifying your business domain.

 Akka.net gives us a wealth of good APIs out of the box that can be used to build entire systems out of.
-It also has a decent ecosystem and community for support.
-I also am of the opinion that commands translate well semantically in actor systems since you are telling the actor what you want, and the actor might or might not "respond" with a fact or a bag of facts relating to what that command produced in context of that aggregate.
+It also has a decent ecosystem and [community](https://gitter.im/akkadotnet/akka.net) for support.
+Akkatecture is also of the opinion that commands translate well semantically in actor systems since commands are telling the actor instance what your intent is, and then it is up to the actor to process the intent as it sees fit, this notion fits well into CQRS because that is basically what a command handler is for, it is to process command intent.

 ## Acknowledgements